robertu94/libpressio/docs/BuiltInModules.md

 # Built-in Modules {#builtins}

-Libpression provides a number of builtin compressor and metrics modules.
+Libpressio provides a number of builtin compressor and metrics modules.

 ## Compressor Plugins